-The Code applies to all Council employees, including:
+The Code applies to all Council representatives, including:

-- full-time, part-time and casual employees employed by Council - trainees and apprentices - temporary and casual employees employed through an employment agency, apprenticeship centre or similar.
+- full-time, part-time and casual representatives employed by Council; - trainees and apprentices; and - temporary and casual representatives employed through an employment agency, apprenticeship centre or similar.

-As employees of Council, we must be responsible for our behaviour and the use of public resources, and for complying with all relevant laws and regulations.
-This Code outlines the general responsibilities, directions and legal requirements of Council employees including as set out in relevant legislation, such as the Local Government Act 1989.
+As contractors/representatives of Council, we must be responsible for our behaviour and the use of public resources, and for complying with all relevant laws and regulations.
+This Code outlines the general responsibilities, directions and legal requirements of Council representatives including as set out in relevant legislation, such as the Local Government Act 1989.
 The Code also recognises Council's duties, responsibilities and community aims and values, as expressed in the Council Plan available on Council's external website).

-While the Code outlines expected behaviour, it is not designed to cover every issue an employee may face, or every law and policy that applies to Council.
+While the Code outlines expected behaviour, it is not designed to cover every issue a representative may face, or every law and policy that applies to Council.
 The Code is intended to also provide professional guidance for situations not expressly covered by the Code.

-It is important that all Council employees understand and comply with the Code as it applies to them.
+It is important that all Council representatives understand and comply with the Code as it applies to them.